irenealgi/irenealegre.com/chippin.md

 ![](images/case_studies/chippin/user_flow.png)
 <figcaption>Bonus: This is a screenshot of our screen flow on Sketch.
 We tried to plan for all different possibilities.</figcaption>

-## The Prototype

-You can access the prototype by [clicking here](https://invis.io/3SEKP2Y64#/265872443_Desktop){:target="_blank"}.
-Please follow the steps below:

-1. Select the Chippin option on Fairfax & Favor’s checkout screen
-1. Start your Chippin
-1. Add your first contributor by clicking on the blank box
-1. Click on *+Add contributor*
-1. Add your second contributor by clicking on the blank box
-1. Repeat this process until you have Christina, Maya, Jane and Tony
-1. Solve the small splitting problem — we’ll leave you to figure that one out!
-1. Once you are done with the little puzzle, add a note for the contributors
-1. Send the email, start payment, fill in your details and check out the dashboard
-1. That’s it!

 ## Next Steps